 |Keywords:||Economic policy, Community development|

 Book: Print (Paperback).
 Book: Electronic (PDF File; 1.705MB).
-Published by The Humanities, a book series by Common Ground Publishing, Illinois.
+Published by New Directions in the Humanities, a book imprint by Common Ground Publishing, Illinois.

 Senior Lecturer, School of Linguistics and Applied Language Studies, Victoria University of Wellington, New Zealand